GitHub - heliohq/ship: An agentic development harness for Claude Code, Codex & Cursor: gated pipeline from spec to green checks.

 The problem Ship solves: AI coding agents are capable but unreliable.
 They skip tests, hallucinate about code they haven't read, review their own work and call it good, and declare victory without evidence.
 Ship makes these failure modes structurally impossible.

-- Every phase is an isolated subagent.
+• Every phase is isolated.
 The reviewer has never seen the implementation context.
 The QA evaluator can only see the spec, the diff, and the running application.
 Fresh context per phase means no accumulated bias.

-- State lives on disk, not in memory.
-The current phase is tracked in a local state file.
-On resume, the orchestrator reads it and picks up where it left off.
-A stop-gate hook blocks session exit while the pipeline is active.
+• State lives on disk, not in memory.
+The current phase is tracked in local state, and dev keeps a per-story ledger.
+On resume — or after context compaction — the orchestrator reads disk and picks up where it left off instead of redoing finished work.
+A stop-gate hook blocks session exit while the workflow is active.

-- The finish line is checks green, not PR created.
-After opening the PR, Ship enters a fix loop — read CI failures, dispatch fixes, address review comments, resolve merge conflicts — up to 3 rounds before escalating.
+• The finish line is checks green, not PR created.
+After opening the PR, Ship enters a goal-directed fix loop — read CI failures, fix the smallest real cause, address review comments, resolve merge conflicts — and keeps going while each round makes progress.
+It escalates on evidence, not a counter: the same failure surviving a fix aimed at it, an issue needing human judgment, or an external blocker.

 Installation